Evan8456/Draw-It/paint-me/README.md

 to separate dev and server variables, the .env gets created in every deployment from the secrets as well.

 ## Maintenance

-**Task:** Explain how you monitor your deployed app to make sure that everything is working as expected.

 If it is a deployment issue we can monitor the error using github actions by going into the failed pipeline and seeing where the error is.
 This will show if there was a problem when pulling the code from github or installing independancies.